cicsdev/cics-java-liberty-restapp/README.md

 If using the CICS bundle ZIP, the JVM server the CICS bundle is targeted at should be modified in the <jvmserver> property in the [`pom.xml`](pom.xml) to match the CICS JVMSERVER resource name.

+### To start a JVM server in CICS:
+1. Enable Java support in the CICS region by adding the `SDFJAUTH` library to the `STEPLIB` concatenation and setting `USSHOME` and the `JVMPROFILEDIR` SIT parameters.
+    * This step is **not** required if using CICS 5.5 or later
+1. Define a Liberty JVM server called `DFHWLP` using the supplied sample definition `DFHWLP` in the CSD group `DFH$WLP`.
+1. Copy the CICS sample `DFHWLP.jvmprofile` zFS file to the `JVMPROFILEDIR` directory specified above and ensure the `JAVA_HOME` variable is set correctly.
+1. Add the `jaxrs-1.1` or `jaxrs-2.0` Liberty feature to `server.xml` depending on your version of Java EE.
+1. Install the `DFHWLP` resource defined in step 2 and ensure it becomes enabled.

+### To deploy the samples into a CICS region:
+1. Using the CICS Explorer export the CICS bundle project to a zFS directory.
+The samples use the directory `/u/cics1/com.ibm.cicsdev.restapp.cicsbundle_1.0.0`.
+1. Create a CICS BUNDLE definition referencing the zFS directory created in step 1.
+1. Install the CICS BUNDLE resource.
+1. Download and compile the supplied COBOL program `EDUCHAN` and deploy into CICS.

+**Note:** sample DFHCSDUP EXTRACT output for the required CICS resource definitions is supplied in the supporting file [DFHCSD.txt](etc/DFHCSD.txt) file.

 ### Running the Example